saramibreak/DiscImageCreator/README.md

   text data of subchannel for securom.
 - _subReadable.txt
   text data of the parsed sub channel file.
+- _mdsReadable.txt
+  text data of the parsed mds file.
 - _volDesc.txt
   text data of the volume descriptor, path table and directory table.